krussll/howtoplaysport/_posts/using-aiming-points-in-lawn-bowls.md

 <img src="/assets/images/aiming-points/aiming-point-1.jpg" />

+The first aiming point to consider is looking behind the rink.
+There are usually more things to focus on here, hedges, window frames, doors, posts - you name it, you'll probably find something.

+All you need to do is extend your imaginary line beyond the rink and follow it up and behind the bank.

+The benefits here are:

+1. there is usually loads to choose from.
+You can easily find something along your imaginary line
+2. it doesn't move.
+Unless you pick someone's leg (not recommended) the point you fix on is unlikely to move.

+The second point here is important.
+When you aim on the rink (as we will cover in a minute) you need to find _something_ to focus on.
+If the green is nice and consistent, or if you are playing indoors, finding a spot on your imaginary line can be difficult.

 ### Jack high

 <img src="/assets/images/aiming-points/aiming-point-2.jpg" />

+The second spot to look at is "jack high" along your line.
+For those new to the game "jack high" is an imaginary line (we like imagining lines in bowls) showing how far away the jack is - as if a line is extending from the jack either side.

+If you are "jack high" you have rolled your bowl to the same distance as the jack.

+The benefits here are:

+1. you get a feel for the speed needed to reach the jack
+2. it helps you get the correct weight of shot

+When you aim Jack High you have both elements of bowls in view at the same time.
+Line (along your imaginary line) and Length (the distance you need to roll the bowl).

+The problem with both of these first two options is that the aiming point is far away.
+A slight adjustment can have a big impact on your bowl, and it can be tricky to adjust.

 ### The shoulder

 <img src="/assets/images/aiming-points/aiming-point-3.jpg" />

+"The shoulder" is the point at which the bowl starts to turn.
+As this isn't a "fixed" point, it does require some experience to know roughly where your bowl will start to turn.

+However, so long as you watch your bowl travelling down the rink (ALWAYS what your bowl travel down the green) it will become easier to work out where the bowl will turn.

+The benefits here are:

+1. you still get both line and length in your view
+2. the aiming point is closer to you

+You can still get both Line and Length from aiming at the shoulder, as the bowl should travel the same distance once it starts turning each time.
+Also an aiming point closer to you is easier to hit, making it easier to be consistent.

 ### 3-4 yards in front of you

 <img src="/assets/images/aiming-points/aiming-point-4.jpg" />

+The final aiming point to consider is a point 3-4 yards in from of you along your imaginary line.

+Many top players use this method as it provides the most accuracy.
+Hitting a point 3-4 yards in front of you is much easier than trying to hit a mark on the other end of the green after a bowl has started turning.

+The main benefits here are:

+- you can be more presice with your aiming point as its closer to you
+- it should be easier to hit your mark

+The tricky thing with this is you now have no reference point for how far you need to bowl.
+The jack (or even "Jack high") are no longer in your view, so you need to have great weight control to consider this.

+### Which is best?

+In my opinion I think aiming "jack high" is best - especially for beginners.
+Aiming there allows you to focus on a point that will give you the correct line and length.

 ## How to pick your line in bowls